DB Node Installation

 Database Creation

-In the file, locate the following section:
+and locate the following section:

 database.url=jdbc:postgresql://localhost:5432/n2in